adishM98/holidays-tracker/leave-management-backend/docs/DATABASE.md

 **What it does:**
 1. 🗑️ Drops the existing database
-2. 📊 Creates a fresh database
+2. 📊 Creates a fresh database (empty)
-3. 📋 Creates all tables
+3. 📋 Creates all base tables using TypeORM synchronization
-4. 🔧 Inserts initial data
+4. 📊 Runs all database migrations to add additional tables and schema changes
+5. ✅ Database is ready for use (initial data will be created when the app starts)

 ## Manual Database Setup